icinganalysis/icinganalysis.github.io/content/Properties of water.md

 There was limited data for properties of liquid water below the temperature of 0° C (supercooled water) at the start of the NACA-era.
 The five studies reviewed here sought to improve the data available.

-The authors were well-aware of other studies available at the time.
+The authors were well-informed of other studies available at the time.
 New instruments were conceived and built for these studies.

 These five studies largely considered water drops,